NunoDiasMartins/100-days-of-code/log.md

 **Thoughts:**
 The exercise required some dynamic programming which I may be a bit weak and should improve.
 Start creating the app for the wedding.
 I will use the Nx in order to build the app in angular and nestJs for the BE.

+### Day 18: January 22, 2022

+**Today's Progress**:
+Work on the wedding app, add a Invite model and kick off the invite api

+**Thoughts:**
+Using the nx to to a lot of boiler plate and reuse code between Angular and nestJs.
+Start building the API for the invites, expecting that each family will receive an invite code

 <!--